 The university hopes that students will keep their parents informed of their lives at Tulane.
-Pursuant to the Federal Educational Right to Privacy Act (1974), which protects against the disclosure of a student's educational record absent the written consent of the student, the Office of Student Conduct does not routinely contact parents when their son or daughter has violated University rules.
+Pursuant to the Federal Educational Right to Privacy Act (1974), which protects against the disclosure of a student's educational record absent the written consent of the student, the Office of Student Conduct does not routinely contact parents when their student has violated University rules.
 We will notify parents when their student is involved in the conduct process in the following cases:

 In cases where the student's health or safety is at risk, the Office of Student Conduct or another Tulane staff member generally will notify the student's emergency contact by telephone.